-Certain villages within Avenel such as town home or courtyard villages are required to maintain the original roof material due to the close proximity of the homes to one another within those villages.
+Certain villages within Avenel, such as town home or courtyard villages, are required to maintain the original roof material due to the close proximity of the homes to one another within those villages.
 In order to maintain the aesthetic integrity and continuity within these villages, the synthetic look-a-like roof products are not permitted.
 These villages include: Player's Crossing and Pleasant Gate.

-Just as roof shingles and slates are available in a variety of styles, colors, textures, and sizes, they also are offered with different UL performance standards for fire, impact and wind.
+Just as roof shingles and slates are available in a variety of styles, colors, textures, and sizes, they also are offered with different UL performance standards for fire, impact, and wind.
 These standards may be achieved, in part, by the underlayment material that is utilized in the installation of the product.
 Owners should consult with their roof contractor or manufacturer to obtain further information and details on this matter.
-Regardless of whether or not it has approved an alternate roof material or system, the ACA does not make any representations as it relates to warranties, life cycles, UL ratings or performance and safety standards, etc. Several original roof materials and/or approved alternate roofs are identified by their manufacturers as Class A fire rated roofs.
+Regardless of whether or not it has approved an alternate roof material or system, the ACA does not make any representations as it relates to warranties, life cycles, UL ratings, performance and safety standards, etc. Several original roof materials and/or approved alternate roofs are identified by their manufacturers as Class A fire rated roofs.
 As noted, such rating may be achieved by the roof system installation method or may be achieved by the roof material itself.
 Among the various roofs approved by the ACA, there are both Class A roof systems and Class A roof materials.
-Specific questions as to the type of rating and the manner in which such rating is achieved should be addressed to the roofing contractor or the manufacturer.
+Specific questions about the type of rating, etc., should be referred to the manufacturer.
 Modifications Committee determinations relate to aesthetics alone.